syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 {% endtabs %}

 ### Adding back layer content
-The back layer filling the entire background or reveals based on content height(add hyperlink of revealing height customization).
+The back layer filling the entire background or reveals based on content height.
 It holds actionable content that is relevant to the front layer.
 The back layer contains components for navigation or filtration, such as:

 * Navigation
 * Steppers
 * Text fields
 * Selection controls.

+Add any layout such as StackLayout, AbsoluteLayout, RelativeLayout, or Grid to the back layer of the backdrop page.

 {% tabs %}